-The 1794 edition – named after the ranch in Texas – comes with handsome cowboy suede seat inserts and even better – because extremely politically incorrect – floormats decorated with what looks like spent .45 Colt brass.
-If they see this in New York City, they’re going to have a stroke.
+The 1794 edition comes with handsome cowboy suede seat inserts and even better – because extremely politically incorrect – floormats decorated with what looks like spent .45 Colt brass.

 There are three power points on/in the center console, but only one USB hook-up, a small tell-tale about the Tundra’s age.
-The newest trucks have several USB hook-ups, given how hooked-up to gadgets everyone is now vs. back in 2007.
+Newer-design rivals have several USB hook-ups and the Chevy is available with in-truck WiFi.

 THE BOTTOM LINE

 . . .

 Got a question about cars – or anything else?
 Click on the “ask Eric” link and send ’em in!